scikit-build/scikit-build-core/docs/migration_guide.md

 following changes that must be made to their CMake files:

 - The PythonExtensions CMake module distributed with scikit-build is not part of scikit-build-core.
-Due to improvement in CMake's built-in support for building Python extension modules, this module is no longer necessary.
+Due to improvements in CMake's built-in support for building Python extension modules, most of this module is no longer necessary.
 Change

 ```cmake
 find_package(PythonExtensions REQUIRED)